 Top / Featured Image : This one was easy… a search on Google Images (licensed for reuse, ‘natch) for “exhaust” got all kinds of fancy and not so fnacy exhaust pipes on cars, trucks, motorcycles.
 I opted for the flickr photo by pmarkham https://flickr.com/photos/pmarkham/14625259690 shared under a Creative Commons (BY-SA) license

-The post "Making Something From Certification Exam Exhaust" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2016/05/certification-exam-exhaust/) on May 5, 2016.
+The post "Making Something From Certification Exam Exhaust" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2016/05/certification-exam-exhaust/) on May 5, 2016.